mrkuz/nixos/README.md

 - `update-vscode-extensions.sh` - Updates all extensions to the latest version

+### IntelliJ IDEA

+Scripts to simplify the work with IntelliJ IDEA plugins.

+- `add-idea-plugin.sh` - Add IDEA plugin to `nix/sources.json`

 ## `hosts/`

 - `_all` - Base expression, imported by all other hosts